So, you want to know why your banana tastes spicy.

 Plus, you’ll find that the entire area around your mouth is very red.

-Obviously, if you think that your banana tasting spicy could be an allergy or oral allergy syndrome, you should contact your doctor immediately.
+If you think that your banana tasting spicy could be an allergy or oral allergy syndrome, you should contact your doctor immediately.

 What is Oral Allergy Syndrome?